Hirosvk/Capstone/proposal/README.md

 - [ ] Production README.md

 - [ ] Study Sets (vocabulary lists)
-  - [ ] Users can create, edit, and delete study sets
+  - [ ] Users can create, and delete study sets
   - [ ] Users can search for Study Sets created by other Users
   - [ ] Each Study Set includes the following features:
     - [ ] List